NOPEEEEEEEEEEEE/NOPEEEEEEEEEEEE.github.io/nopeee-site/content/Articles/HybridRTArticle/index.md

 <iframe frameborder="0" class="juxtapose" width="100%" height="466" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=bf787e24-bb0b-11ee-9ddd-3f41531135b6"></iframe>

 The information presented here is minimal, but hopefully, it sparks interest in this field.
-This project proved to be an invaluable source of knowledge for me, and I totally recommend giving it a try.
+This project proved to be a great source of knowledge for me, and I totally recommend giving it a try.

 Based on my experience, DX12 was a great API to use for this purpose.
 Admittedly, the learning stage was challenging.
 Yet, once mastered, DX12 proved to be an exceptionally powerful tool